 Let's say that Sam is a One-Person Shop providing web services to Clients as "Sam's Web Services".
 Sam's job is reasonably simple.
-Sam talks to Clients, figures out what they want, and gives it to them.
+Sam wears a jaunty hat, talks to Clients, figures out what they want, and gives it to them.
 Sam also 'keeps the books' and manages the money.
 Sam is in complete control, and life is good.
 Easy peasy...